Queen Elizabeth National Park – Lake Bunyonyi, Uganda

-Trip Highlights: Lake Queen Elizabeth National Park entrance and game drive, Chimpanzee trek
+Trip Highlights: Queen Elizabeth National Park, Chimpanzee Trek

 Accommodation: Simba Camp – Camping in twin share tents with shared facilities